 A household is considered to be in fuel poverty when its members cannot afford to keep adequately warm at a reasonable cost, given their income.
 According to BEIS (Department for Business, Energy & Industrial Strategy) it is estimated that 11.4% of the Borough were considered to be living in fuel poverty in 2019.
-This figure is expected to rise significantly this Winter due to the anticipated energy cap expected in October 2022.
+This figure is expected to rise significantly in the coming months due to the rise in energy prices.

-It is estimated that household energy bills have increased by 54% since April 2022, and whilst some measures have now been confirmed by Government to support people with the cost of living crisis, and particularly in relation to energy costs, but these are either short term or one off interventions, with energy costs representing only one element of rising living costs.
+It is estimated that household energy bills have increased by 54% since April 2022, and whilst some measures have been confirmed by Government to support people with the cost of living crisis, and particularly in relation to energy costs, these are either short term or one off interventions, with energy costs representing only one element of rising living costs.